Last updated

 • Robust offline access through mobile app, essential for field teams working in areas with poor connectivity.

-• Comprehensive social listening tools to track important leads' activities on LinkedIn across your entire sales team.
+• Comprehensive social listening tools to track important leads' activities on LinkedIn across your team.

 Cons